vennadevops/Phase-2/Docker/DockerCompose/Example-3-SonarQube.md

 5. Launch the URL: http://IP_Address:9000.

 #### Check the postgresql database whether sonar really connected or not.
-Verifying whether the tables are created or not in mysql db server.
+Verifying whether the tables are created or not in postgresql db server.

 6. Interact with postgresql container: (Run the command "dokcer ps" to find the postgresql container id)